-Distinctive wines from the cool tip of Africa
+Grown in the cool tip of Africa winds

 At the Black Oystercatcher Wines, we produce top quality wines of a world-class standard.
-Our grapes, grown in the cool tip of Africa winds in the Elim wine ward, are smaller than usual – with more intense flavours as a result.
+Our grapes, grown in the cool tip of Africa winds in the Agulhas Wine Triangle, are smaller than usual – with more intense flavours as a result.

 Once the grapes are ripe, they are handpicked, and worked with in the softest possible way.
-At Black Oystercatcher Winery, we operate according to our wine-making philosophy: working the land with the least possible interference in the most natural way.
-Black Oystercatcher boutique wines have accumulated numerous awards since they were launched.
+At the Black Oystercatcher, we operate according to our wine-making philosophy: working the land with the least possible interference in the most natural way.

 Full details.
 Given the cool climate of the southern-most wine ward, this region is an ideal Sauvignon Blanc production area.
 The cool breeze also ensures a naturally low pH level in the grapes – ideal for the ageability of the white wines.
-Only free run juice has been used in the making of the 2016 Sauvignon Blanc, ensuring the best quality.
-Cold fermentation and three separate selective handpickings were used to add to the complexity and flavour of the wine.
+Cold fermentation and three separate selective hand pickings were used to add to the complexity and flavour of the wine.
 Buy online

 Full details.
 Both the varietals of this blend are handpicked and gently de-stemmed.
 They’re fermented, matured and aged independently in French oak barrels for 12 months and then meticulously blended.
 Buy online.